Search using our robust engine. Get the recommendations you need to get ahead.

 Remember our point earlier about padding your resume?
 That's where it can pay off.
-If you're in New York applying for a job and you have Admitted to the Pennsylvania Bar on your resume, for example, that looks infinitely better than just having J.D. in your education section.
+If you're in California applying for a job and you have Admitted to the Nevada Bar on your resume, for example, that looks infinitely better than just having J.D. in your education section.
 At an interview, you'll doubtless be asked about this situation, and this too can work to your advantage.

-You obviously don't want to say, ''I took the PA Bar Exam because the NY exam was far too difficult'' or ''I took the PA Exam just for the sake of having a Bar Admission on my resume,'' even though that may be exactly what you did.
+You obviously don't want to say, ''I took the Nevada Bar Exam because the California exam was far too difficult'' or ''I took the Nevada Exam just for the sake of having a Bar Admission on my resume,'' even though that may be exactly what you did.
 Instead, you can come up with creative reasons.
-Perhaps you can say that you once aspired to practice law in Philadelphia but later opted against it.
-Or you can say that you found that PA law interested you in the past because you thought about living there.
+Perhaps you can say that you once aspired to practice law in Nevada but later opted against it.
+Or you can say that you found that Nevada law interested you in the past because you thought about living there.

 So, as you can see, crossing state boundaries to practice law can be a complicated issue depending on what state you're in and where you want to move to.
 You'll need to do plenty of research and verification to find out about your specific situation.

 Don't just rest with your J.D.
 Do what it takes to pass the bar in your state.
 Or another state.
 Emphasize these preparation tips to overcome failing the bar exam: